Search widget features

 <nuclia-widget> in your code snippet.

-It will automatically add the resource id to the query parameters of the URL, allowing the widget to render directly this resource on load.
+Similarly, when the widget is showing a resource, it adds the resource id to the URL, allowing the widget to render this resource directly upon loading.